pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-classes.md

    - Needs to be mockable for testing → should be injected
    - Is a service/repository → should be injected
    - Is a simple value/config → can be created internally
+   - **CRITICAL**: Services like `LoggingService` should be instantiated directly inside the constructor, NOT injected as parameters
 6. **REFACTOR**: For each dependency to inject:
    - Add parameter to `__init__`
    - Store as private attribute (prefixed with `_`)
    - Remove direct instantiation
    - Update all callers if needed (check from Phase 1 search)
+7. **REFACTOR**: For services that should be created internally (like LoggingService):
+   - Keep instantiation inside the constructor
+   - Do NOT add as constructor parameter
+   - Do NOT make it optional/injectable
-7. **VERIFY**: All existing tests still pass
+8. **VERIFY**: All existing tests still pass
-8. **VERIFY**: No new linting errors introduced
+9. **VERIFY**: No new linting errors introduced
-9. **VERIFY**: Dependency injection works correctly
+10. **VERIFY**: Dependency injection works correctly
-10. **EXPLAIN** if any dependency injection tasks were skipped (e.g., "No dependencies needed injection, class has no dependencies")
+11. **EXPLAIN** if any dependency injection tasks were skipped (e.g., "No dependencies needed injection, class has no dependencies")
-11. **WAIT FOR USER CONFIRMATION** - Explicitly stop and wait for user approval before continuing
+12. **WAIT FOR USER CONFIRMATION** - Explicitly stop and wait for user approval before continuing

 ### Phase 3: Class Structure and Organization